zhang-stephen/nvim-lsp-loader/README.md

             ---@type string | nil where to find the default server configuations, could be nil default_config_path = '~/.config/nvim/languages.json',

+            ---@type boolean support nested json keys or not, default is false nested_json_keys = false,

             ---@type table<string> the patterns to detect the root of project root_patterns = { '.git/' },